 Correct execution of a Will is essential, with witnesses also signing.
 In addition, it is essential that you have the capacity to make a Will.

 Challenges to Wills

-Recent figures show a steady increase of court cases where the families of deceased are challenging their Will.
+Recent figures show a steady increase in court cases where the families of the deceased are challenging their Will.
 As well as creating a rift between people, this can result in the money left in any Will being swallowed up in legal expenses.

 Ambiguity in the drafting of a Will is particularly risky.
 Where someone feels that there is a possibility they might be entitled to receive an asset, they will be more likely to bring a legal case than if the Will made clear it was not being left to them.

 Avoiding disputes over a Will

 Emotions run high after someone’s death and people can easily feel slighted or left out.
 A well-drafted Will that has been discussed beforehand with friends and relatives will go a long way to avoiding the stress and cost of a legal dispute.